30+ Countries That Allow Dual Citizenship — And How to Qualify in 2025 [Full List + Legal Insights]

-• A complete list of countries that allow dual citizenship
+• Which countries allow dual citizenship (and which don’t)

 What Is Dual Citizenship?